TablePress/TablePress/readme.txt

 = Development =

 You can follow the development of TablePress more closely in its official GitHub repository at https://github.com/TobiasBg/TablePress.

+= Switch from WP-Table Reloaded to TablePress =

+For further information on how to switch from WP-Table Reloaded to TablePress, please see the [migration guide](http://tablepress.org/migration-from-wp-table-reloaded/) on the plugin website.

 = Where can I get more information? =